-Retained earnings, member capital, capital contributions, additional paid-in capital–all of these items have one thing in common, they relate to the overall equity of a company.
+Retained earnings, member capital, capital contributions, additional paid-in capital–all of these items have one thing in common, they relate to capital contribution accounting.
 The basic formula for a balance sheet is Assets = Liability + Equity.
 However, many times small business owners don’t fully understand the equity portion of the balance sheet.

 The structure of your company will determine the terminology used in your equity accounts.
 If you are a corporation, you main equity account will be retained earnings.
 If you are a partnership, your main equity account will be member capital.
 Within the equity section of your balance sheet there are three main areas:

 - Capital contribution (partnership) or common stock (corporation).

 - Additional contributions (partnership) or additional paid-in capital (corporation).